Faculty Guide For Student Accommodations

 - Providing consideration for lateness due to difficulties in the location of the classroom or schedule

-- Extending the time for tests
+- Extending the time for test-taking

 - Using a computer for written work